-- Leave your statistics, research methods, and ethics courses until second or third year.
+- Leave your statistics and ethics courses until second or third year.

-- When choosing your second language requirements (there many offered here at Waterloo and the choices can found on the KI Breadth courses page), make sure both of the two required courses are in the same language.
+- When choosing your second language requirement (many offered at Waterloo and the choices can found on the KI Breadth courses page), make sure both of the two required courses are in the same language.